symfony-cmf/cmf-sandbox/vagrant/README.md

 # Getting started using Vagrant

-Note: The Vagrant setup is not really maintained atm, so do not be surprised if there are problems.

 ## You will need:
   * Git 1.6+
   * NFS (MacOS works OOB, on Debian based linux distributions install nfs-kernel-server package)